veteranmina/Mac-Scripts/README.md

 # Mac-Scripts

-Scripts used for Mac OSX
+These are random scripts writtin for Mac OSX, some of which are made for Casper Policies.